dantas/git-cleanup/README.md

 # Disclaimer

 Be careful when using this program.
-It may contains bugs that can delete important work.
+It may contains bugs that can lead to data loss.
 Use it at your own peril.

 # Developer notes